Pesky Pants

 The Pesky Pants prank was an ongoing practical joke between 1965 and 1989.
-Two brothers-in-law took turns giving each other the same pair of trousers as a Christmas present with the packaging become more elaborate each year.
+Two brothers-in-law took turns giving each other the same pair of trousers as a Christmas present with the packaging becoming more elaborate each year.
 The prank ended in 1989 with the accidental destruction of the pants.

 Origin

 The pants, made of moleskin, were originally given to Larry Kunkel by his mother in 1964.
 Kunkel disliked the pants because the material became uncomfortably stiff in the cold Minnesota winters.
 Rather than throw them away, he regifted them to his brother-in-law, Roy Collette, the following Christmas.
 Collette didn't like them either so he waited until the following year and gave them back.
 For the next couple years, the pants were traded back and forth with traditional wrapping.

-Escalation & Gentleman's Agreement
+Escalation & gentleman's agreement

 After several years, Collette took the additional step of twisting the pants tightly and stuffing them into a tube to conceal the nature of the present.
 Kunkel retaliated by compressing them into a small cube approximately seven inches square and wrapping it with wire.

 As the packaging became more elaborate, the goal shifted to making the gift harder for the recipient to open and recover the pants.

 An informal agreement existed that only “legal and moral” methods of wrapping were permitted and expenses were kept to a minimum by using junk parts and donated supplies.
 They also agreed to end the tradition if the pants were destroyed or became unwearable.